AbhinavMir/sdsa/README.md

 ## Available Search Algorithms
 The following search algorithms are currently available in this framework:

-Linear Search
+Linear Search,
-Binary Search
+Binary Search,
-Depth First Search
+Depth First Search,
 Breadth First Search

 ## How to Use